-- i) In cases involving personal grief or shock, enquiries and approaches must be made with sympathy and discretion and publication handled sensitively.
-This should not restrict the right to report legal proceedings, such as in- - ii) When reporting suicide, care should be taken to avoid excessive detail about the method used.
+- In cases involving personal grief or shock, enquiries and approaches must be made with sympathy and discretion and publication handled sensitively.
+This should not restrict the right to report legal proceedings, such as inquests. - ii) When reporting suicide, care should be taken to avoid excessive detail about the method used.

-6 Children

-- Young people should be free to complete their time at school without unnecessary intrusion. - A child under 16 must not be interviewed or photographed on issues involving their own or another child's welfare unless a custodial parent or similarly responsible adult consents. - Pupils must not be approached or photographed at school without the permission of the school authorities. - Minors must not be paid for material involving children's welfare, nor parents or quardians for material about their children or wards, unless it is clearly in the child's inter- - v) Editors must not use the fame, notoriety or position of a parent or guardian as sole justification for publishing details of a child's private life
+- 6 Children - i) Young people should be free to complete their time at - school without unnecessary intrusion.
+A child under 16 must not be interviewed or pho- - ii) A child under 16 must not be interviewed or photographed on issues involving their own or another child's welfare unless a custodial parent or similarly responsible adult consents. - iii) Pupils must not be approached or photographed at school without the permission of the school authorities. - iv) Minors must not be paid for material involving children's welfare, nor parents or guardians for material about their children or wards, unless it is clearly in the child's interest. - v) Editors must not use the fame, notoriety or position of a parent or guardian as sole justification for publishing details of a child's private life.

-"Children in sex cases
+7 Children in sen cases

-- The press must not, even if legally free to do so, identify children under 16 who are victims or witnesses in cases involving sex offences. - in any press report of a case involving a sexual offence against a child ~ - The child must not be identified, - The adult may be identified. - iii) The word "incest" must not be used where a child victim might be identified. - Care must be taken that nothing in the report implies the relationship between the accused and the child.
+- The press must not, even if legally free to do so, identify children under 16 who are victims or witnesses in cases involving sex offences. - 2.
+In any press report of a case involving a sexual offence against a child - - i) The child must not be identified. - ii) The adult may be identified. - iii) The word "incest" must not be used where a child victim might be identified. iv) Care must be taken that nothing in the report implies the - Care must be taken that nothing in the report implies the performance the relationship between the accused and the child.

-& "Nospitals
+8 "Nospitals